eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QIROtutorial.rst

     print("Networkx solution")
     print(nx.approximation.maximum_independent_set(G))

-Chances are, you will see a result in the QIRO implementation, that is better than the classical algorithm provided by Networkx!

 As a final caveat, we can look at the graph we are left with after all reduction steps.